theengineeringco/flow-package-maths/flow_package_maths/statistics/median/README.md

-Computes the middle number in a sorted, ascending or descending, list of values.
+Computes the "middle number" in a collection of values by first sorting them in ascending order.